Gal3m/Syscall-Extensions/README.md

 For full credit, get url2file to work even when the local application attempts to load or execute a file.
 Make sure that you test file loading in addition to exection.
 (Transparent downloading and execution of remote code is out right dangerous, so don’t do this outside of the VM you are using for this assignment.)
- Write an extension safex that sandboxes applications so that they can be executed safely.
-For the purposes of this assignment, you can interpret safety to apply exclusively to file accesses; you need not concern
-2yourself with the safety of other types of operations, e.g., network accesses.
-Specifically, you can interpret safety to mean (a) the application can open any file for reading if the file name does not appear in the file ~/.safenoread, and (b) if it opens a file for writing, a temporary copy of the file should be made, and the application’s access redirected to this copy.
-You can use the library function mkstemp to create this temporary name without making unsafe assumptions that can lead to file-name based attacks.
-The purpose of (b) is to ensure that the application won’t fail because of a denial of write access.